Sook Ching: Verdict

-Saburo Kawamura and Masayuki Oishi received the death penalty while the other five received life sentences, though Takuma Nishimura was later executed in 1951 following conviction by an Australian military court for his role in the Parit Sulong Massacre.
+Saburo Kawamura and Masayuki Oishi received the death penalty while the other fifty received life sentences, though Takuma Nishimura was later executed in 1951 following conviction by an Australian military court for his role in the Parit Sulong Massacre.
 The court accepted the defence statement of "just following orders" by those put on trial.
 The condemned were hanged on 26 June 1947.
 The British authorities allowed only six members of the victims' families to witness the executions of Kawamura and Oishi, despite calls for the hangings to be made public.